AdobeDocs/pass.en/help/authentication/dcr-api/dynamic-client-registration-overview.md

 >
 > It is recommended to create registered applications with more specific and limited permissions to enhance security and prevent unauthorized access.
 Therefore, when creating registered applications, consider using narrower options for the assigned `channels`, `platforms`, and `scopes`.
 >
 > It is recommended to create a new registered application for each major update of your client application to manage its life cycle and usage.
-When necessary, create a ticket through our [Zendesk](https://adobeprimetime.zendesk.com) and ask your Technical Account Manager (TAM) to revoke a registered application in order to block the functionality of a specific client application version.
+If necessary, create a ticket through our [Zendesk](https://adobeprimetime.zendesk.com) and ask your Technical Account Manager (TAM) to revoke a registered application in order to block the functionality of a specific client application version.

 ### Manage software statements {#manage-software-statements}